Homeschooler’s Prep List, Your Guide to Homeschool Conventions

 - What products do I want to test out but perhaps not purchase?

+And be sure to consider other features such as the flexibility and pacing when deciding on the best homeschool curriculum for your family.
 Once you understand your needs, look over the vendors who sell the products that you’re interested in and mark them on your map.
 Jot down any questions you have about the products.
 You may forget once you’re in the crowded and noisy convention room.

 Besides packing your basic clothes and toiletries, you’ll need an extra suitcase with wheels for storing all the things you buy.
 Some conferences hand out free bags, but it’s a good idea to pack your own cloth bag for the free handouts you’ll collect.
 Also, comfortable shoes are a must—you’ll be on your feet a lot!
 And don’t forget your laptop, tablet, or notebook and pens for taking notes.
 You can use your phone for taking pictures and videos if necessary.
 If you’re traveling to the convention with children, don’t forget snacks, activities, and games.
 This will help keep them busy.
 One other thing, buy water in bulk when you arrive.
 Keeping hydrated is important—and bottled water costs a fortune at the conference.